Education Pathways

 The Robertson Trust Scholarship

-The Robertson Trust Scholarship aims to improve access, retention and graduate outcomes for under-represented young people in higher education.
+The Robertson Trust Scholarship aims to improve access, retention and graduate outcomes for under-represented students in higher education.

-Managed in-house by The Robertson Trust, it is now in its 30th year.
-Over that time, the Scholarship has provided financial support to over 2000 young people.
-Through our bespoke self-development programme, Journey to Success, Robertson Scholars are also given access to high quality internships, mentoring, training and wellbeing support.
+Managed in-house by The Robertson Trust, has provided financial support to over 2000 young people since 1992.
+Through our bespoke self-development programme, Robertson Scholars are also given access to high quality internships, mentoring, training and wellbeing support.

-We are particularly interested in work that focuses on the following issues:
+We are particularly interested in work that focuses on the following priorities:

 • supports educational engagement amongst children and young people experiencing or at risk of experiencing poverty